 - Add the flour, baking soda, baking powder and salt.
 Mix only until just barely combined.
 Add the blueberries and chopped white chocolate and mix by hand with a spatula until combined.
 If you use an electric mixer, the blueberries will burst.

 - Place on a parchment lined baking sheet and bake for 10 minutes until the edges are set and the tops have turned matte.
-Allow to cool on the pan and finish baking for 5-10 minutes, then remove and place on a cooling rack.
+Allow to cool on the pan (they will finish baking) for 5-10 minutes, then remove and place on a cooling rack.
 Enjoy!

 Notes